BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 $$\text{inflection point}=\frac{lm}{n}+\text{previous point}$$

+### Segment Analysis vs. full shape analysis
+This code is developed to allow for analysis of the whole shape or only a defined angular "slice"/segment.
+0 degrees is 3 o'clock and the angle increases counterclockwise
+To analyse the whole ROI set the inputs of theta_start to 0 and theta_end to 360 degrees.

 ## Usage
 Install **MATLAB**, JAVA and add the extension **Image Processing Toolbox** by Mathworks inside MATLAB (Home > Add-Ons > search for "Image Processing Toolbox").